VladBonciu/micrograd-cpp/README.md

 # micrograd-cpp 🧠

 My version of a small **reversed automatic differentiation engine**, along with a multi-layer perceptron that can be trained and tested for accuracy.

+The project is made in _**Visual Studio 2022**_.

 ## Results